Disney FastPass Secrets

 Disney FastPass+ Secret #5 : Move Up Your FastPasses

 When you originally book your fastpasses, you can’t have overlapping times.
 For example, if your FastPass+ for Seven Dwarves is from 9-10am.
 You can’t schedule another fastpass until 10am.
 Once you are in the Park and using your FastPasses, that changes.
 As soon as you use your fastpass (I.E. you scan your band on the ride), you can move your next fastpass into the same time zone.
 This works because you technically “don’t have” two fastpasses at the same time.
 You’ve already used one and it has left your account.
 This means your 11-12p Space Mountain could become a 9:05-10:05a.
-This strategy can help you condense your fastpasses and leads directly into FastPass secret #6!
+This is one of the Disney World fastpass tips that can help you condense your fastpasses and leads directly into FastPass secret #6!

 Disney World Pro-Tip : Keep your phone charged!